 Want to know more?

-Radical beekeepers own their hives and personally and take care of them.
-They have a production that doesn’t exceed 2,000 pounds/year.
+Radical beekeepers own their hives and they take care of them personally.
 They share with us their hive locations and process details.
 And they opened their doors to us to check them out!

 Nope!
 We take what the bees produce.
-Most Radical beekeepers are close to urban areas and their bees are mainly flying to parks and gardens, pollinating different kinds of flowers.
+Most Radical beekeepers so far are close to urban areas and their bees are mainly flying to parks and gardens, pollinating different kinds of flowers.

 Our main focuses are to:

 — Feature only beekeepers who don't move their hives across the country.

 — Use only glass jars to limit plastic use.

 — Create selling opportunities for beekeepers to empower them to keep their hives

 Raw Honey is the definition of functional food: totally unprocessed, and with multiple benefits for human health.